 His daughter married John A.L.
-Blake, a Harvard graduate, on August 8, 1908, at the family home in Noirmoutier.34 After a honeymoon in Europe, they settled in Boston.
+Blake, a Harvard graduate, on August 4, 1908, at the family home, Villa le Gaillardin, in the city of Noirmoutier.34 After a honeymoon in Europe, they settled in Boston.
 She died less than a year later, on April 11, 1909, due to complications with a pregnancy.35

 Bacon, Edwin, ed., “Charles A. Prince” in Boston of To-day: A Glance at its History and Characteristics (Boston: Post Publishing, 1892), 361-362.